-Until the events of September 11th, the sinking of the General Slocum was responsible for the largest loss of life in New York City.
-The tragedy forever changed the composition of the Lower East Side.
-Yet, a 111 years later, it has largely receded from city memory.
+Until the events of September 11th, the sinking of the General Slocum disaster was responsible for the largest loss of life in New York City.
+The tragedy forever changed the composition of the Lower East Side, yet the incident has largely receded from city memory.

 On June 15, 1904, St. Mark’s Evangelical Church chartered a boat, the General Slocum, to take 1358 members of its German-American congregation for a fun-filled day on the water and on a Long Island beach.
-For the kids, this was a day to look forward, and chance to breathe the fresh air and play outside, away from the dirty tenement scene in turn-of-the-century LES.
+For the kids, this was a day to look forward, a chance to breathe the fresh air and play outside away from the dirty tenement scene.

 The General Slocum sank just off North Brother Island with victims and debris washing up on shore.
-The staff of the hospitals of the island served as rescue staff for the event.
+The staff of the hospitals on the island served as rescue staff for the event.

-1,021 people died either by fire or drowning that day, with only a few hundred surviving.
+1,021 people died either by fire or drowning that day.
+Only a few hundred survived.
 The disaster also devastated the large German-American population on the Lower East Side.
 (Back then, the “East Village” was considered part of the Lower East Side).
-Hundreds of families lost relatives that day, and some entire families were wiped out.
+Hundreds of families lost relatives that day and some entire families were wiped out.
 The grief led to suicides and depression, and eventually the wholesale movement of the community out of the area.
 Many resettled on the Upper East Side, which retained a German-American flavor for many years.